 FJP Summer Fellows will participate in a variety of activities during their placements, including assisting with intake and trial preparation, sitting in on witness interviews, assisting with discovery and filings, conducting legal research and writing, and conferencing with supervisors on cases, depending on the needs of the office.
 Eligible students in certain offices may argue motions in court and handle evidentiary hearings.
 Summer Fellows will regularly engage with one another and with elected leaders in the FJP network to discuss critical issues in criminal justice reform and will also undertake a policy reform project during their summers (which they may continue into the fall term, possibly for credit on an independent-study basis and with FJP's guidance).
 Potential areas of focus for policy reform projects include but are not limited to:

-- The importance of conviction integrity review, transparency, and accountability; - Fortifying public trust and enhancing community outreach and engagement; - Rethinking the handling of drug offenses and diverting appropriate people from the justice system; - Investing in reentry approaches and ameliorating the collateral consequences of convictions; - Developing data-driven practices and changing how success is measured in prosecutors' offices; and - Rethinking application of the death penalty and juvenile life without parole sentencing.
+- The importance of conviction integrity and sentencing review, transparency, and accountability; - Fortifying public trust and enhancing community outreach and engagement; - Applying a harm reduction lens to drug policy; - Addressing police misconduct and racial injustice; - Investing in reentry approaches and ameliorating the collateral consequences of convictions; - Developing data-driven practices and changing how success is measured in prosecutors' offices; and - Rethinking application of the death penalty and juvenile life without parole sentencing.

-District Attorney / Public Defender Summer Split
+District Attorney / Public Defender or Advocacy Organization Summer Split

 FJP is pleased to continue and grow an additional component of the Summer Fellows Program: the District Attorney/ Public Defender Summer Split.
-A select group of highly committed Fellows will have the opportunity to split their summers between a DA's and PD's Office, gaining invaluable experience working with advocates on both sides of the system and identifying areas where these offices can come together to better serve those who come into contact with the criminal justice system.
+A select group of highly committed Fellows will have the opportunity to split their summers between a DA's and PD's office, gaining invaluable experience working with advocates on both sides of the system and identifying areas where these offices can come together to better serve those who come into contact with the criminal legal system.
+Students may also split their summer with an advocacy organization.
 Participating Fellows will develop a policy reform project on a topic of importance to both offices in which they work.
+Students interested in either of these options are encouraged to begin to apply to PD offices and/or advocacy organizations in parallel with the FJP process.